This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The commissioner of competition

 The commissioner of competition (the commissioner) is the most senior antitrust official in Canada, entrusted with the administration and enforcement of the Act.
-Sheridan Scott is the current commissioner.
-Ms Scott has a wide breadth of experience, including senior roles at Canada's communication regulatory agency (CRTC), Canada's public broadcasting corporation (CBC) and Canada's largest telecom carrier (Bell Canada).
+Melanie L Aitken is the new commissioner, appointed in August 2009.
+Ms Aitken has a wide breadth of experience, including her previous senior roles at the Competition Bureau (the Bureau) and as an antitrust practitioner.
+A permanent commissioner is expected to be appointed in the latter part of 2009.

 The Competition Bureau

 The commissioner has a staff of approximately 400 at the Bureau that assist in the administration of the Act.
 The Bureau is divided into units that administer different aspects of the Act, including the following branches: mergers, civil matters, criminal matters and fair business practices.
 There is also a pre-merger notification unit.
 The commissioner and the Bureau have published numerous bulletins, interpretation guidelines, press releases and updates in respect of the various aspects of Canadian competition law.
 The bulletins and guidelines, along with other useful publications, can be accessed on the website maintained by the Bureau at www.competitionbureau.gc.ca.

 The Competition Tribunal